thatslifescience/github_dev/_posts/2017-06-19-Catching-Pidgeys-KURAS.md

 **Fig 3.** Travis Windleharth is a PhD student and part of the [Gamer Research Group](http://gamer.ischool.uw.edu/) at the University of Washington.
 (Photo credit: Travis Windleharth)

-*"**[One thing] we noticed, in collecting info about Pokémon Go... was that museums, zoos and aquariums began creating events and posting them to [Pokémon Go Facebook] community pages.
+*"[One thing] we noticed, in collecting info about Pokémon Go... was that museums, zoos and aquariums began creating events and posting them to [Pokémon Go Facebook] community pages.
 And not just one or two, but dozens… When you look at the infrastructure of the game, [“Pokéstops" and “Gyms” (Fig 4)] are created in interesting spots like statues, monuments, and plaques.
-Museum, zoos, and aquariums have a lot of these spots… There are over 50 Pokéstops in the Woodland Park Zoo here in Seattle!**”*
+Museum, zoos, and aquariums have a lot of these spots… There are over 50 Pokéstops in the Woodland Park Zoo here in Seattle!”*

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/34972990610/in/dateposted-friend/" title="20170619_ekuras_fig4"><img src="https://c1.staticflickr.com/5/4222/34972990610_03934b4356_c.jpg" width="800" height="416" alt="20170619_ekuras_fig4"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>